Limited functionality available

 Listen to the Ethical tech and trust podcast

 Download the Executive summary PDF

 Go straight to smart.
 Download the Deloitte Insights and Dow Jones app

 In what we recognize as an emerging trend, some companies are approaching trust not as a compliance or public relations issue but as a business-critical goal to be pursued—one that can differentiate them in an increasingly complex and overfilled market.
 As discussed in Deloitte’s 2020 Global Marketing Trends report, brand trust is more important than ever for businesses—and it’s all-encompassing.
 Customers, regulators, and the media expect brands to be open, honest, and consistent across all aspects of their business, from products and promotions to workforce culture and partner relationships.3

 Every aspect of a company that is disrupted by technology represents an opportunity to gain or lose trust with customers, employees, partners, investors, and/or regulators.
-Leaders who embed organizational values and the principles of ethical technology across their organizations are demonstrating a commitment to “doing good” that can build a long-term foundation of trust with stakeholders.
-In this light, trust becomes a 360-degree undertaking to help ensure that an organization’s technology, processes, and people are working in concert to maintain that foundation.
+Leaders who embed organisational values and the principles of ethical technology across their organisations are demonstrating a commitment to “doing good” that can build a long-term foundation of trust with stakeholders.
+In this light, trust becomes a 360-degree undertaking to help ensure that an organisation’s technology, processes, and people are working in concert to maintain that foundation.

 As the adage reminds us, trust is hard to gain and easy to lose.